linearza/dragula/readme.markdown

 This option is enabled by default.
 Turn it off by setting it to `false`.
 If its disabled your users won't be able to select text in inputs within `dragula` containers with their mouse.

-#### `options.allowNestedContainers`

-In some cases nested containers might be required, which will enable dragging not only between containers but dragging of containers themselves.
-In such cases addional logic will possibly be required to determine the correct behaviour.
-Defaults to `false`.

 ## API

 The `dragula` method returns a tiny object with a concise API.
 We'll refer to the API returned by `dragula` as `drake`.